This is another of the original essays in this collection.

 Well, what I think happened is that some point during their 3rd year (Harry and Ron’s first), it finally sunk in on them that they could not both be appointed Prefect.
 And they agreed between themselves that neither of them would accept the office at the expense of the other.
 They gave the situation a serious look, finally agreeing: “Well, bugger this for a lark.”

-And made damn certain that the appointment wouldn’t be offered to either one.
+And from that point on made damn certain that the appointment wouldn’t be offered to either of them.

 And, realizing full well how their mother would probably take that, essentially they chose each other over her good opinion, hunkered down to withstand the storm, and prepared to give back as good as they got.
 In fact, to “fight back” first.